mlflow/mlflow-torchserve/examples/README.md

 4.`Iris_TorchScript` -   Demonstrates saving TorchScript version of the Iris Classification model and deployment of the same using MLflow-torchserve plugin with `MLflow cli` commands

-5.`MNIST` - Demonstrates training of MNIST handwritten digit recognition and deployment of the model using MLflow-torchserve **python plugin** - This examples illustrates on saving the state dict using `mlflow.pytorch.save_state_dict` library.
+5.`MNIST` - Demonstrates training of MNIST handwritten digit recognition and deployment of the model using MLflow-torchserve **python plugin** - This examples illustrates on registering the model to mlflow and deploying the model in remote torchserve instance.

 6.`TextClassification` - Demonstrates training of TextClassification example and deployment of the model using using MLflow-torchserve **python plugin**